phadjido/CubismZ/README.md

 - Execute the script `run_all.sh` in the `CubismZ/Tests/Test1_cav` and `CubismZ/Tests/Test2_cav` directories, following the steps for the demo tests.

+## Cavitation Data

+The HDF5 data that has been used (and directly included) for the CPC submission can be downloaded from polybox:

+[data_005000.tar.xz][datadl]

+## CPC Submission

+The snapshot based on the gitlab.ethz.ch `cpc` branch that has been submitted to the CPC Journal can be downloaded from polybox:

+[CPC submission snapshot][cpcdl]

 [linklab]:http://www.cse-lab.ethz.ch "http://www.cse-lab.ethz.ch"
 [linkllnl]:https://computation.llnl.gov/projects/floating-point-compression "https://computation.llnl.gov/projects/floating-point-compression"